-Practical information for students on travel, visas, housing, facilities, associations, and key contacts will be published in 2021 in the GEM Student Handbook.
+Practical information for students on travel, visas, housing, facilities, associations, and key contacts will be published in the GEM Student Handbook.

-Since this is an early edition of our study guide, details about specific dates and courses may change slightly, but the overall programme remains the same.
+Since this is an early edition of the study guide 2023, details about specific dates and courses may change slightly, but the overall programme remains the same.